Projit32/Covid_Viz_Predict/README.md

 ![Total Cases](Images/Cumulative%20COVID-19%20Cases%20in%20India.png)

-2. Line chart for Daily nuber of Cases and Bar chart for the cumulative cases in a particular state and the comparison of positive cases vs the wellenss factor of that state **(Till May 1, 2020).**
+2. Line chart for daily cases and bar chart for the cumulative cases in a particular state The comparison of positive cases and the wellenss factor of that state **(Till May 1, 2020).**

 ![Daily Report](Images/Daily%20COVID-19%20report.png)

-3. Weekly rolling average of confirmed Cases and average of changes in confirmed cases. **(Till May 1, 2020).**
+3. Weekly rolling average of confirmed cases and of changes in confirmed cases.**(Till May 1, 2020).**
+This provides the rowth rate at a weekly level and gives an insight into the fluctuations happening in confirmed cases.

 ![Weekly Report](Images/Weekly%20rolling%20average.png)